JuliaDebug/JuliaInterpreter.jl/docs/src/ast.md

 A = [1, 2, 5]
 ```

-ASTIntepreter2 uses the lowered representation of code:
+JuliaInterpreter uses the lowered representation of code:

 ```julia
 julia> code = @code_lowered summer(A)